SicongLu/WH_MET/Analysis_Code/README.md

 Note that the two scripts above are referenced in all of the following codes.

+# Feature generation
+Generate new features from old ones and save in a new .root files.
+(Will add trimming later...)

 # 1D and 2D variable distribution plots
 quick_draw.py will use the simplest TTree.Draw() to quickly draw the relevant branches in certain regions.